JoeLorenzoMontano/jolomo-smart-document-system/README.md

 ## Overview
 The **JoLoMo Smart Document System** is a fully integrated AI-powered document management system.
 It enables **document ingestion, semantic search, and retrieval** using vector embeddings stored in **ChromaDB**.
 This system consists of multiple components working together:

+- **RAG**: Query and interact with data from uploaded documents via our retrieval and Ollama LLM integration.
 - **API Gateway**: Handles document uploads, processes text, and interacts with ChromaDB.
 - **Vector Database (ChromaDB)**: Stores document embeddings for fast and efficient search.
 - **Local Embedding Service**: Generates embeddings without relying on third-party services.